 For persons of faith and leadership, the Certificate of Achievement in Theological Studies (CATS) is a means to deepen one’s understanding of Christian faith and ministry and gain a breadth of experience in theological education.
 This graduate certificate is designed as a way to test the waters toward the MDiv or the MA, offering an entry point to each of the five major areas of study at Bethany.
 It is for the person who wishes to explore graduate theological study before committing to a full degree program or anyone who wants to engage theologically at deeper levels, regardless of their life’s profession.
 Bethany’s goal is to educate any person who has an interest in the significant questions of life, faith, and holy mystery, particularly in these changing times for the church.

 Our entire teaching faculty provide scholarly leadership in their disciplines.
 Students in the CATS program will have opportunity to connect with a number of our professors.

-CATS students take six courses totaling eighteen credit hours, one course selected from each of the five areas of study and one elective from any area of study.
+CATS students take six courses totaling 18 credit hours, one course selected from each of the five areas of study and one elective from any area of study, as listed below.
 Students can take any number of courses in a semester.
 Not all courses are offered every year.
-The program can be completed in one to two years.
+The certificate can be completed in one to two years.